auth0-samples/auth0-password-policy-sample/README.md

-# Custom Signup + Password strength
+# Custom Signup + Password policy

 This example shows how to use password policies configured in the Auth0 dashboard with a custom signup form.
-To see this example live, browse to http://auth0.github.io/custom-signup-password-strength/.
+To see this example live, browse to http://auth0.github.io/auth0-password-policy-sample.

 ## Running the example